Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 10. After the certificate uploads, click Save.

-To set up the Wi-Fi payload:
+To set up the Wi-Fi Payload for iOS, perform the following steps:

 2. Click Edit for the configuration profile you want to configure.